 If you were unable to contact your health insurance fund before having to go to hospital, show your European Health Insurance Card at the hospital as soon as possible and ask them to procure a payment commitment from your health insurance fund.

 Under certain conditions, health insurance funds in Belgium may reimburse 50 per cent of patient transportation costs.
-The expenses consist of a fixed component and a kilometre-based component You will receive by mail an invoice for those costs that the health insurance fund does not cover.

 You can search for hospitals or healthcare service providers such as doctors, dentists and nurses operating in Belgium on the following websites: